 For this post, I really really wanted a good recipe.
 I wanted something that I could technically make for my husband on Valentine’s day, or any other special day.

-Then I tried this chocolate bread, and oh my.
+Then I tried this chocolate bread with marshmallow glaze, and oh my.

 It was decadent and rich, like a brownie or a cake.
 But it still had the delightful texture of bread.
-The marshmallow glaze gave it an extra sweetness that just put it over the top.
+The glaze gave it an extra sweetness that just put it over the top.

 I know I’m trying to watch my weight, but I couldn’t help myself with this bread.
 I couldn’t stop at just one slice.
 I had to have another.
 And then another.

 And I washed it all down with a cold glass of milk.

-This quick bread is the perfect treat when you crave chocolate and marshmallows.
+This Chocolate Bread With Marshmallow glaze is the perfect treat when you crave chocolate and marshmallows.
 It comes together easily, so even beginning bakers should have a fun time making it.